The Crypto Glossary

 DeFi (Decentralized Finance)

-"Decentralized Finance".
 An umbrella term for financial services on the blockchain that operate without traditional banks.
-This includes, for example, lending or swapping coins.
+This includes activities like lending or swapping coins.

 Decentralization

 The core principle of crypto.
-It means that no single company, bank, or government has control; instead, power is distributed among all participants in the network.
+It means that no single company, bank, or government has control; instead, power is distributed among all network participants.

 Diamond Hands / Paper Hands